2002 Bolivian general election: Aftermath

 Massive protests and strikes erupted again when Sánchez de Lozada proposed to export gas through Chile.
 This resulted in the gas conflict, where dozens of civilians were killed in confrontations with the military.
 Parties began withdrawing their support from the governing coalition, and Goni was forced to resign and leave the country on 18 October 2003.
-Goni was succeeded by his Vice-President, Carlos Mesa.
+Goni was succeeded by his vice-president, Carlos Mesa.
 While in charge Mesa kept his promises made when he came into power, appointing a cabinet of mostly independents, showing great sensitivity toward the indigenous people, and overturning a 1997 decree that gave natural gas rights to the people who extracted it.
 Mesa was also in the process of reforming elections, allowing for greater public participation in elections, as well as plans for a constituent assembly to consider creating a new constitution.
 Even though these reforms temporarily quelled unrest, by 2005 protests erupted again and Mesa was forced to resign.
 In 2005, the populist candidate Evo Morales was elected president.

+On December 1, 2023, Manuel Rocha, who at the time of the election served as U.S. Ambassador to Bolivia and was credited with boosting support for Morales with his public speech threatening to cut U.S. aid to Bolivia if Morales were elected, was arrested in Miami, Florida on charges of illegally acting in the interests of the Cuban government.